 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But don’t panic!
 There are other possible explanations that have nothing to do with the outbreak at all.
-It’s a time of year when both the common cold and seasonal allergies are widespread and the common flu is still present, wreaking all sorts of havoc on our health.
+It’s a time of year when both the common cold and seasonal allergies are widespread and still wreaking the usual havoc on our health.

 Here’s a look at what these symptoms may mean, how you can tell them apart, and what you can do.